nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Prerequisites: Download the jar file and copy into an empty folder
+   1. Prerequisite: Download the jar file and copy into an empty folder

    2. Test case: Double-click the jar file
       Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences

-   1. Prerequisites: Resize the window to an optimum size.
+   1. Prerequisite: Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    2. Test case: Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.